 - Diagnostic services (e.g., medical imaging, laboratory tests, etc.)

 - Prosthetic devices

 - Attendant care (i.e., services to help with household tasks you cannot perform on your own)

 Workers’ compensation also reimburses you for travel to and from appointments with authorized physicians and pharmacies.

 If you are unable to work as a result of an injury on the job, you may qualify for disability benefits.
 These benefits become payable after the eighth day of disability.

 Several types of disability benefits are available to injured workers:

 Disability benefits are subject to change, with workers often getting caught off-guard by a reduction or termination of their benefits.
-The workers’ compensation attorneys at Kogan & DiSalvo can determine what benefits you may qualify for and challenge any adverse decisions.
+The Florida workers’ compensation attorneys at Kogan & DiSalvo can determine what benefits you may qualify for and challenge any adverse decisions.

 Workers’ compensation death benefits are capped at $150,000 in total for the following: